happyren/Reading-notes/InternetNotes.md

 | SEND | Send a message to the peer |
 | DISCONNECT | Terminate the connection |

+LISTEN, CONNECT, ACCEPT could be explained by 3-way handshake.

+RECEIVE and SEND could be explained by HTTP transmission.

+DISCONNECT could be explained by 2 pairs of DISCONNECT and ACK.

 #### Services to Protocols

+Service is not protocol, **service** is premitive operations a lower layer provides to its upper layer; **protocol** is the agreement between two communication peer on how communication is proceed.

 ### Reference Model